Slow Cooker Pork Loin Roast with Honey Garlic Sauce

 - Parmesan Crusted Baked Pork Chops…..sooo easy to make!

 - The BEST Slow Cooker Pulled Pork recipe….EVAH!

 - Super easy Pork Posole…..ready in 30 minutes, tastes like it took forever.

 Thanks so much to the National Pork Board for once again teaching me about the safe farming practices in the pork industry.
 I’m so very grateful that I can bring that knowledge back to all of you.
 If you haven’t already, be sure to check out the post about the Pork 2.0 tour or visit my Instagram account and check out the behind the scenes highlights from the trip!

-Super easy Slow Cooker Pork Loin Roast with Honey Garlic Sauce
+Get the Recipe: Slow Cooker Pork Loin Roast with Honey Garlic Sauce

 - 4 lb pork loin roast

 - 3 tbsp hoisin sauce